Dark sectors in neutron-shining-through-a-wall and nuclear absorption signals: Signals and constraints

-In the left panel of \cref{fig:lim} we show the strongest of the two limits obtained for either $B$; the two peaks correspond to the resonances at the Zeeman energies.
+When $\Delta E$ is comparable to the vacuum mass splitting, the transition may be resonantly enhanced, and the above formula no longer holds.
+Similarly, when $|\delta m| \ll \Delta E$, the transition probability is no longer dependent on $\delta m$, and the constraint on $\epsilon_{n n^\prime}$ saturates.
+Our full limit is shown as the yellow line in Fig.~\ref{fig:lim}, and it shows that this saturation happens in a region already excluded by the ratio method, discussed above.
+Nevertheless, as alluded to above, the lifetime method dominates the constraint at large mass splittings due to its softer dependence on $\delta m$.
 The solid (dashed) curve depicts $\delta m > 0 \ (\delta m < 0)$.
 The $\delta m > 0$ curve is cut off at $\delta m =$ KE$_{\rm max}$ as $n \to n^\prime$ conversions are kinematically forbidden beyond that.
 No such cutoff exists for the $\delta m < 0$ case, where downscatters are kinematically always allowed.

-Our results show that the UCN disappearance search at PSI is generally competitive with and often outperforms the STEREO limit, especially for $\delta m < 0$.
-We call on UCN collaborations to perform further dedicated analyses involving variations of applied magnetic fields and storage times \`a la Ref.~\cite{nEDM:2020ekj} in order to probe $\epsilon_{nn'}$ vs $\delta m$ space.
-By varying the magnitude and direction of external fields, low values of $\epsilon_{nn'}$ may be probed by exploiting resonant dips for both $\delta m > 0$ and $\delta m < 0$.
-These analyses, along with existing limits by PSI searches, can thus complement IsoDAR for small $\delta m$ as the $n \to n^\prime$ disappearance rate goes as only $\epsilon_{nn'}^2$ whereas the $n \to n^\prime \to n$ regeneration rate at IsoDAR goes as $\epsilon^4_{nn'}$.